LibreCAD/docs/guides/blocks.rst

     - Place the block at the desired location within the drawing.
     - Adjust the rotation angle and scale as needed and place additional copies of the block or press [Esc] to exit the command.

-Transformations (rotation, scale) and an array can be combined in a single block insertion.
+Transformations (rotation, scale) and an array can be combined in a block insertion.
 The rotation angle is applied to the entire array, however the scale and spacing is applied to the individual blocks within the array.

 To insert and array of blocks: